ROC5COR/RealDrop/README.md

 # README RealDrop #

-This application aim to create an Apple's AirDrop like multi-platform mechanism over a local network
+This application aims to create an Apple's AirDrop like multi-platform mechanism over a local network

 ### Dev Repo ###